frxyt/docker-php-dev/README.md

 ## Variables

+### Configurable environment variables

+These environment variables can be overriden to change the default behavior of the image and adapt it to your needs:

 | Name                                 | Type      | Example                                                              | Description
 | :----------------------------------- | :-------- | :------------------------------------------------------------------- | :----------
 | `FRX_APACHE_ENABLE_MOD`              | `string`  | `rewrite`                                                            | Enable Apache module, module names can be separated by spaces or new lines.